English

 We will use a structured system

 for workshopping.
-You should email me your poems
+You should email me and your classmates your poems

 in Word (doc) or RTF form by the Thursday before